B-AVIBench: Towards Evaluating the Robustness of Large Vision-Language Model on Black-box Adversarial Visual-Instructions: B-AVIBench

-Unlike adversarial examples that cause "misclassification," Adversarial Visual-Instructions (AVIs) contain intentionally designed images and text that specifically manipulate LVLMs' behavior in a broader sense.
+Unlike adversarial examples that cause ``misclassification," Adversarial Visual-Instructions (AVIs) contain intentionally designed images and texts that specifically manipulate LVLMs' behavior in a broader sense.
 AVIs are intentionally crafted by adversaries to induce incorrect, unsafe, and harmful behavior in LVLMs, aligning with the broader definition of adversarial examples in~\cite{carlini2024aligned},~\cite{zhu2023promptbench}.
+Black-box Adversarial Visual Instructions (B-AVIs) represent that the AVIs are built using black-box attack techniques.